 Underwhelming tapas.
 We had much higher expectations given the price point and excellent reviews.
 (Thanks again, Yelp…) The night was saved by their lilikoi cheesecake and specialty cocktails.
 The two that stood out were Hanalei Mule with lilikoi puree and possibly the best (Mai oh) Mai Tai on Kauai.
 Especially compared to the mediocre one across the street at Tahiti Nui.
 Verdict: get cocktails and dessert, skip dinner.

 We thought the poke was ok quality wise but pricing is designed to confuse unfamiliar visitors.
 We’ve had poke in almost every poke joint in Hawaii and nowhere else do you get charged for sides extra by weight.
 Unless of course you get all items separately, deli style, not as part of a “bowl”.
 So beware, the price you see is not the price you pay.

 Kauai, like the Big Island, grows their own coffee so you can expect top quality at the local coffee shops.
 These are the ones we loved the most : Midnight Bear in Hanapepe, Monkeypod Jam in Lawei, Java Kai in Kapa’a, Aloha Roasters in Lihue, Hanalei Bread Company in Hanalei, Kauai Coffee Company tasting rooms.

 For such a small place Kauai food scene has quite a lot to offer.
 We spent three days eating our way across the island and it definitely wasn’t enough time to try everything we had put on the list.
-Here are the remaining ideas for where to eat best local food in Kauai that we have yet to try on our next trip:
+We spent a lot of time researching so we thought we’d share our list.
+Here are a few more places to find the best food in Kauai that we have yet to try on our next trip.
+Hope it helps!